Ljinod/cozy-docs/src/documents/en/hack/cookbooks/sharing.html.md

   more than one recipient.
 * **rules**: a set of rules matching the documents shared.
 A rule is composed of the id of the document and its docType.
-You can have as many rules as you like, one for each document shared.
+You can have as many rules as you like, one for each document shared.<br />
   Even though the docType is not needed to precisely identify a file, it is however useful for security measures.
 * **sync**: a boolean telling wether or not the share is synchronous (if a